 On Air Now

 In the 3rd century, Roman noblewoman Cecilia was martyred for her beliefs.
-Today, we still celebrate her as the patron saint of music...
+Today, she's better known as the patron saint of music, which is basically the highest honour in all of history.

-Legend has it that the 3rd-century Roman noblewoman Cecilia vowed her virginity to an angel of God.
-When she was married against her will, Cecilia sat apart from at her wedding, singing ‘in her heart’ to God as the musicians played.
+The story goes that the 3rd-century Roman noblewoman Cecilia vowed her virginity to an angel of God.
+When she was married against her will, Cecilia sat apart at her wedding, singing ‘in her heart’ to God as the musicians played.

 It was this act that would later earn her the patronage of music.

-Cecilia told her husband of her vow of virginity, and that if he tried to violate that vow he would be punished by the angel that watched over her.
+Cecilia told her husband of her vow of virginity and that, if he tried to violate that vow, he would be punished by the angel watching over her.
 Her husband promised to uphold her wish only if he saw the angel himself.

-All he had to do, she said, was be baptised and he would be able to see.
+All he had to do was be baptised and he would be able to see the mighty apparition of the angel.
 He did so, and he was met by the vision of Cecilia talking to the angel.
 His brother followed suit, and after beholding the visions, both brothers were martyred.

 One tells that she was burned at the stake.
-Her purity protected her, though, and she wasn’t harmed.
+Incredibly enough though her purity protected her and she wasn't harmed at all.
+Purity-1, fire-0.

-Another says that she was condemned to suffocate, shut for 24 hours in a Roman bathhouse as the coals were piled onto the fire and the temperature spiked.
-But this wasn’t successful either, and Cecilia allegedly barely broke a sweat.
+Another says that she was condemned to suffocate, trapped for 24 hours in a Roman bathhouse as the coals were piled onto the fire and the temperature spiked.
+But this wasn’t successful either, and Cecilia allegedly barely broke a sweat, enjoying a nice extended bath time.

-Many versions of the tale say that three attempts were made to execute Cecilia with a sword, and yet she lived through each one.
+Many versions of the tale say that three attempts were made to behead Cecilia with a sword, and yet, through incredible tenacity and strength of character, she lived through each one.

-She remained alive for another three days, during which time she spoke to the pope to request that her home be made into a church.
+She remained alive for another three days before finally succumbing to her injuries, during which time she spoke to the pope to request that her home be made into a church.

 From this violent end, Cecilia became St Cecilia, the patron saint of music and musicians.
 Her final resting place is Santa Cecilia in Trastevere, a 5th-century church in Rome.